MiroW-L/205-Studio-Project/README.md

 ### Making the Story
-I used a normal google document and wrote down my ideas for what would my work be about and ended up using the drawing function to create a timeline like the one I saw on the website about Olia Lialina as well as in Alice Lee's work so I ended up with a planning page which I turned into [this PDF file](https://drive.google.com/file/d/1tUpbsSdTRw33s3qyDoOSGGpivNpANEge/view?usp=sharing)
+I used a normal google document and wrote down my ideas for what would my work be about and ended up using the drawing function to create a timeline like the one I saw on the website about Olia Lialina as well as in [Alice Lee's work](https://github.com/glovving/workshop-task-4/tree/main) so I ended up with a planning page which I turned into [this PDF file](https://drive.google.com/file/d/1tUpbsSdTRw33s3qyDoOSGGpivNpANEge/view?usp=sharing).
+I want to make it so I end up with multiple endings and even though the story hasn't finished I'll figure out appropriate endings depending on how much time I have left.

 ## 13/2/25
 ### More code